emilyzeng1977/angular-examples/README.md

 # angular-examples
-It's a project to study angular
+It's a project to study angular.